Funding opportunity

 To enable this, EPSRC requires proposals to place an emphasis on key areas of focus which are designed to address specific challenges in an aspect of AI hubs should contain research programmes to address these and include plans for how these will be applied to real world data and problems from collaborators by the end of the investment.

-Applicants are asked to clearly highlight their chosen area from the following within their proposal:
+You are asked to clearly highlight your chosen area from the following within your proposal:

 • uncertainty quantification